Smart-Ace-Designs/Nuxt-Wave/README.md

 > [!Warning]
 > This template uses a [beta version](https://ui4.nuxt.com/) of Nuxt UI 4 and should not be used for production purposes.

-Nuxt **Wave** is an opinionated Nuxt 4 starter template with built-in support for Nuxt UI, Tailwind CSS, and Prettier and includes a simple Nuxt UI component displayed in "index.vue".
+Nuxt **Wave** is an opinionated Nuxt 4 starter template with built-in support for Nuxt UI, Tailwind CSS, and Prettier.
+It also includes a simple _Welcome_ component to showcase basic Nuxt UI functionality.

 Using `create nuxt@latest` provides everything you need to create a basic Nuxt application.
 However, it is missing a few useful items that you might find yourself manually adding to every new Nuxt project.
 The **Wave** template was created to automatically include these items.
-This provides a great starting point for a new Nuxt project with Tailwind.
+This provides a great starting point for a new Nuxt project with Nuxt UI and Tailwind.

 The template includes:
 - An initial Nuxt 4 project structure